Monterosa Ski Resort Italy

 The Monterosa backcountry & named freeride routes extend in all directions and into all the valleys.
 By far the majority begin or end above Alagna, known as Freeride Paradise for good reason.
 Ski descents of a staggering 3,000m vertical are possible.
 The classic La Balma descent (and its variants) is a 2,000m vertical back into the valley near Alagna.

-The lifts of the Monte Rosa ski area range from the ancient (e.g. cramped Champoluc-Crest gondola) to the modern (various hooded chairs, gondolas and the Frachey funicular).
+The lifts of the Monte Rosa ski area range from the ancient (e.g. cramped Champoluc-Crest gondola) to the modern (various hooded chairs, gondolas and the Frachey funicular), but in general the infrastructure could best be described as aging.

 A single Monterosa Ski pass covers all eight ski areas, or one can purchase cheap local ski passes to ski the 5 smaller resorts.
 Lift tickets are now dynamically priced online and are generally cheapest on weekdays.
-Access to the Indren cable car and its associated freeride terrain costs an additional €2 at the time of ticket purchase.
+Access to the Indren cable car and its associated freeride terrain used to cost an additional €2 at the time of ticket purchase, although it is now ambiguous as to how much extra it costs.

-For more information on lifts, terrain & lift passes, see our Skiing & Snowboarding Monterosa page.
+For more information on ski lifts, terrain & lift passes, see our Skiing & Snowboarding Monterosa page.

 Monte Rosa Snow & Weather

-Monterosa ski resort is blessed with a prime location on the flanks of the highest peaks of western Europe.
+The Monte Rosa massif is blessed with a prime location amongst the highest peaks of western Europe.
 An annual snow fall of over 10m in the elevated areas makes it a powder haven with a long season running to early May in good years.
+The lower parts of the resort are a different story though and are increasingly 'climate challenged'.

 Local weather is heavily influenced by the bulk of the mountains to the north.
 On bad weather days the upper resort including Indren, Passo Salati & Colle Bettaforca can be a windy, whiteout hell - just the way we like it!
 Luckily, ski terrain above Gressoney & Champoluc is in the trees providing vision on the bad days.